TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          textObjNum

    Data type
-         positive integer
+         positive integer /stdWrap

    Description
-         Must point to the TEXT object if these shadow-properties are not properties to a TEXT object directly ("stand-alone-shadow").
+         Must point to the TEXT object if these shadow properties are not properties to a TEXT object directly ("stand-alone shadow").
 Then the shadow needs to know which TEXT object it should be a shadow of!

          If - on the other hand - the shadow is a property to a TEXT object,